AnyDSL/half/README.txt

     exceptions: neither will clearing  propagate nor will it work in reverse.
-  - 'HALF_ERRHANDLING_THROW_...' can be defined to a string literal which will be used as description message for a C++ exception that is thrown whenever a 'HALF_FE_...' exception occurs, similar to the behaviour of 'fethrowexcept'.
+  - 'HALF_ERRHANDLING_THROW_...' can be defined to a string literal which will be used as description message for a C++ exception that is thrown whenever a 'FE_...' exception occurs, similar to the behaviour of 'fethrowexcept'.

-If any of the above error handling is activated, non-quiet operations on half-precision values will also raise a 'HALF_FE_INVALID' exception whenever they encounter a signaling NaN value, in addition to transforming the value into a quiet NaN.
+If any of the above error handling is activated, non-quiet operations on half-precision values will also raise a 'FE_INVALID' exception whenever they encounter a signaling NaN value, in addition to transforming the value into a quiet NaN.
 If error handling is disabled, signaling NaNs will be treated like quiet NaNs (while still getting explicitly quieted if propagated